City bikes, MTB, hybrid, road bikes, touring, foldable. The best & cheapest bikes in each category – For adult men and women

 If you are on a budget but want a lot of bikes for your buck, then the Cube Nuroad Gravel Bike 2022 is a wise investment.

 The Revolt 2 by Giant is a real bang for the buck and a great bike for beginners on a budget.

 While being a super speedy bike with a max speed of 61km/h, the forgiving and cushioned feeling makes for a comfy and super stable ride sure to convey a sense of satisfaction also to inexperienced riders.

 The angles and the distances between key contact points on the Giant Revolt family draw heavily on road-endurance bike models.
 Giant took no chances in designing the geometry.

 The front end is traditional, inspired by road cycles.
-The compliance of the frame is enhanced by dropping the seat stay, shortening the seat tube, and using a D shape seat post.
+The compliance of the frame is enhanced by dropping the seat stay, shortening the seat tube, and using a D-shaped seat post.

-With a monster tire clearance of up to 55c and supporting fenders and racks mounts, The Giant Revolt 2 is also suitable for commuting and a great gravel bike for short touring.
+With a monster tire clearance of up to 55c and supporting fenders and rack mounts, The Giant Revolt 2 is also suitable for commuting and a great gravel bike for short touring.